5 Must-Know Tips for Staying Warm on the Slopes This Winter

 In cold temperatures, the blood vessels in your hands and feet will constrict to help preserve heat around your core and protect vital organs.
 Therefore, protecting your extremities will help you feel more comfortable.

 Wear padded ski socks and boots that fit properly to add warmth around your feet.
 Wear mittens or gloves that fit well and don’t restrict finger movement.
-Consider using hand or foot warmers that are designed to give off heat for five to eight hours.
+Consider using hand warmers that are designed to give off heat for five to eight hours.

 5. Keep Moving